-Under subsection (a)(1)(B), this act applies to "income, rents, or profits, and appreciation, or other increases" derived from or traceable to community property under (a)(1)(B)(i) in addition to "income, rents, or profits, and appreciation, and other increases" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property but not those states where income of separate property is separate.
-At the same time, subsection (a)(1)(B)(ii) makes this act applicable to "appreciation[]s or other increases" in separate property that result from community effort or expenditures of "time, toil, or talent" of a spouse in community.
+Under subsection (a)(1)(B), this act applies to "income, rent, profit, appreciation, or other increases" derived from or traceable to community property under (a)(1)(B)(i) in addition to "income, rent, profit, appreciation, and other increase" from separate property under (a)(1)(B)(ii) in those states where such income is considered community property but not those states where income of separate property is separate.
+At the same time, subsection (a)(1)(B)(ii) makes this act applicable to "appreciation[] or other increase" in separate property that result from community effort or expenditures of "time, toil, or talent" of a spouse in community.